 4. Caregivers Oversee Daily Life

 A professional caregiver will keep an eye on your loved one and detect changes in their condition, such as refusal to eat, sudden weight loss, medication mismanagement, forgetting to turn the oven off, etc. This kind of accountability can make a significant difference in preventing accidents and avoidable health complications, particularly in situations where an older adult has a difficult time with communication and/or remembering things.
-These caregivers are specifically trained to read subtle cues that a senior’s mental or physical condition has changed and act quickly to remedy the situation.
+Personal aides are specifically trained to read subtle cues that a senior’s mental or physical condition has changed and act quickly to remedy the situation.

 5. Peace of Mind for the Family